 Despite prevention efforts, sometimes challenging behavior does persist.
 In this module, you will begin to view conflict as an opportunity for connection.
 We explore the meaning of your student’s behaviors and examine our reactions to them.
 You will gain a new vocabulary of restorative language for everyday communication with your students, helping you earn more relationship currency.

 Restorative Agreement Conversations

 This is a tool for teachers and students to have a way to solve issues in the classroom, and is the 5 R’s in action.
 It gives both students and teacher a chance to express what is not working from an asset-focused lens.
-Successful Restorative Agreement Conversations can range from a quick 3-minute process outside the classroom door, to a scheduled sit-down between the student and the teacher using the same format.
 The Restorative Agreement Conversation is a key process for teachers to handle behavior in their classroom without needing to send students to the principal’s office.